Sabotaz/techio-GA-playground/markdowns/3-tools.md

 The first thing to do is to create a fitting function.
 It will score each individual.
 The function generally returns a floating number between 0 (bad score) and 1 (good score).

 In this exercise, you will implement the fitting function.
-We will simply compare the chromosom with the solution.
+We will simply compare the chromosome with the solution.

 @[Fitting function]({"stubs":["fitting.py"], "command":"tools_tests.FittingTest", "project":"exercice2"})